steineggerlab/Metabuli/README.md

   * Taxonomy dump files can be downloaded from https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/

-  #### GTDB taxonomy
+  ##### GTDB taxonomy

-  Please follow two steps below to generate NCBI style taxonomy dump and accession2taxid file.
+  Follow two steps below to generate GTDB taxonomy and accession2taxid file.
-  * Requirements: The FASTA file name must include the assembly accession.
+  * Requirements: You need assembly FASTA files whose file name (or path) include the assembly accession.
-    If you downloaded assemblies using "ncbi-genome-download", you probably don't have to care about it.
+    If you downloaded assemblies using [ncbi-genome-download](https://github.com/kblin/ncbi-genome-download), you probably don't have to care about it.
-    The regular experssion is (GC[AF]_[0-9].[0-9])
+    The regular experssion of assembly accession is (GC[AF]_[0-9].[0-9])

   ```
   # 1.